 Directors who are also employees of the Company receive no separate compensation from the Company for their service as members of the Board.
 For 2022, the Company maintained the structure of director compensation it adopted in 2019 to provide a base retainer for each director with higher base retainers for service by the Board Chair and the Lead Independent Director.
-The Company provides an additional retainer for committee leadership of the Audit Committee and Compensation Committee.
+The Company provides an additional retainer for committee service with higher retainers for committee leadership.
 The average total compensation paid to the Company's non-executive directors for service in 2022 is at or below the 60th percentile of the total compensation paid to non-executive directors of its peer group as described later in this proxy statement.
 The Compensation Committee believes the structure aligns compensation according to the level of service contributions by each director.